 Some products that also track an index or other investments may

 'look and feel' like ETFs, but they are not ETFs.
-These are
+Products labeled

-There are also exchange traded managed funds and exchange traded
+as exchange traded managed funds and exchange traded hedge

-hedge funds that, unlike ETFs, do not simply track an index.
-For
+funds that, unlike passive ETFs, do not simply track an index.

-example, they may try to outperform an index or seek enhanced
+They may use strategies to try to outperform an index or

-returns.
-The risks of these products can be different and sometimes
+seek enhanced returns.
+The risks of these products can be different